beefyfinance/beefy-cowllector-v2/README.md

 - add a custom rpc url to our heroku deployment <CHAIN>_RPC_URL
 - deploy the updated cowllector: `yarn deploy`

+## Update monitoring

+To update a dashboard:
+- create or update a dashboard it directly in grafana
+- export it as json
+- put the json in `./analytics/dashboards/folders/`
+  - that will tell grafana to overwrite dashboards with this config on re-deploy

 ## 🍕 Community

 - Got Questions?
 Join the conversation in our [Discord](https://discord.gg/yq8wfHd).